1–50 series (CTA): Routes

 The Skokie equipped cars, with their pan trolleys, were too high to operate anywhere else on the system.
 Up to eight cars were used on this route.

 The Evanston equipped cars, with their smaller trolley poles, operated into the loop.
 Up to sixteen cars were used on this route.

 The remaining cars were used on the Ravenswood then West-Northwest routes.
 They were usually used as two car sets trained with 6000 series cars.

-Surviving cars
+Preservation

-Most of the 1–50 cars and all of the 61–65 cars were scrapped by the CTA.
-Only a handful of 1–50 cars survive today in a number of museums in the United States as well as one in Canada.
+A lot of 1–50, and all of the 61–65 cars were scrapped by the CTA and various other scrap companies.
+Fortunately, a handful of 1–50 cars survive today in a number of museums in the United States, as well as one in Canada.